RoryBarnes/LP890-9/MagmOc/README.rst

 TODO:

-1. Modify sun.in to match Speculoos-1's properties
+1. Modify sun.in to match LP 890-9's properties
-2. Modify g.in to match planets b and c
+2. Modify g.in to match planet c
 3. Explore a wider range of water contents
 4. Try different cases with different tidal Q's and radiogenic inventories